Table of Contents

 2. How to build an email list for affiliate marketing

 With around 300 billion emails sent each day, there’s a lot of competition for your audience’s attention.
-That’s why it’s important to learn the right way to do email marketing, so you can catch up with your target audience and hold their attention.
+That’s why it’s essential to learn the correct email marketing method, so you can catch up with your target audience and hold their attention.

 2.1 Sign Up With an Email Service Provider